zhanxw/rvtests/README.md

 ## Utility models

-Rvtests has an convinient option `--outputRaw`.
-When specifing this, rvtests can output genotypes, phenotype, covariates (if any) and collapsed genotype to tabular files.
+Rvtests has an convenient option `--outputRaw`.
+When specifying this, rvtests can output genotypes, phenotype, covariates (if any) and collapsed genotype to tabular files.
 These files can be imported into other software (e.g. R) for further analyses.

 # Association test options